 Show ContentsTharp History, Family Crest & Coats of Arms

 The Anglo-Saxon name Tharp comes from when the family resided in the area referred to as the thorp which is the Old English word for village, farmstead or hamlet.
 1 The surname Tharp is a habitation name that was originally derived from pre-existing names for towns, villages, parishes, or farmsteads.
-The surname originated as a means of identifying individuals from a particular area.
-In the Middle Ages people often assumed the name of the place that they originally lived as their surname during the course of travel.
 In this case the place-name Thorpe was found in various locations in England.

 Early Origins of the Tharp family